 In 2018, we saw rapid expansion throughout the South Island and to Hawke’s Bay.
 In 2019, our team persevered to meet the local demand and expanded to Bay of Plenty and Wairarapa supporting a total of 19 cohorts that will continue their learning journey with Springboard by accessing a range of programmes and services that are a part of our Alumni Services portfolio to help school leaders further develop their leadership.

-Finally, in 2020 we will launch two new programmes, School Innovation Services and Strategic Leadership for Rural Teaching Principals.
+In 2020 we launched two new initiatives, School Innovation Services (now more generally Ministry of Education PLD) and Strategic Leadership for Rural Teaching Principals.

 A history of collaboration